bielbienne/bst.pygasus.core/README.rst

 Create a handler for CRUD requests (handler.py)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The handler for an definded model provide the CRUD operations.
-Now is up to you what ever you implement in these methods.
+The handler for an definded model provides the CRUD operations.
+Now it is up to you to implement whatever you need in these methods.

 .. code:: python